villebro/sqltask/README.md

 ## Developer instructions

-By default, `sqltask` performs minimal validity checking.
-However, `sqltask` does additional type checking and ensuring that column values are populated in accordance with schema specifications.
+By default, `sqltask` performs minimal validity checking of column values and types to ensure maximum performance.
+However, in developer mode,`sqltask` does additional type checking and ensuring that column values are populated in accordance with schema specifications.
 This can be very helpful while developing new tasks.
 To enable these these checks, set the environment variable `SQLTASK_DEVELOPER_MODE=1`.